Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Preliminaries

-which illustrates that $\cup_{y \in V_x} \D_g(\D_h(y))$ is a subset of a finite union of bounded sets.
-Therefore, we can conclude that $\D_g\circ \D_h$ is locally bounded.
-This completes the proof. \end{proof}

-In the following definitions, we present the definition for the conservative field and its corresponding potential function. \begin{defin} An absolutely continuous curve is an absolutely continuous mapping $\gamma: \bb{R}_+ \to \Rn $ whose derivative $\gamma'$ exists almost everywhere in $\bb{R}$ and $\gamma(t) - \gamma(0)$ equals to the Lebesgue integral of $\gamma'$ between $0$ and $t$ for all $t \in \bb{R}_+$, i.e.,
+In the following definitions, we present the definition of conservative field and its corresponding potential function. \begin{defin} An absolutely continuous curve is an absolutely continuous mapping $\gamma: \bb{R}_+ \to \Rn $ whose derivative $\gamma'$ exists almost everywhere in $\bb{R}$ and $\gamma(t) - \gamma(0)$ equals to the Lebesgue integral of $\gamma'$ between $0$ and $t$ for all $t \in \bb{R}_+$, i.e.,

 \end{defin}